Prz901/projGust/README.md

 # projGust

-Simple example using html5 and css3, proj focus in learning better html and css.
+Simple example using html5 and css3.